Mbialowas10/MobileDev/docs/gradle/index.md

 ### Updating AGP:
 To update, modify the version in your gradle.build file and sync the project.

-Back to task at hand.
-How do we resolve the following error?
+How would you resolve the following error?

 ![Incompatiable AGP](img/incompatiable_agp.png)